szabgab/slides/perl/test-module.md

 ## Exercise: MyTools multiply
 {id: exercise-test-simple}

-1. Setup a folder for CPAN module development with the necessary files and copy the examples/test-perl/lib/MyTools.pm files to be your module.
+1. Setup a folder for CPAN module development with the necessary files and copy the modules from examples/test-simple/lib/ .
 1. Create a test script (.pl) and write at least 5 tests for the multiply() function.
 See how it works when running directly with perl and using harness
-1. Rename the file and move it to t/sg.t Run it using make test and/or Build test
+1. Rename the file and move it to t/sg.t Run it using `make test` and/or `Build test`.

 ## Test::Simple
 {id: test-simple}